Jem Broadbridge: Roundarm controversy

 Broadbridge and Lillywhite were innovators who did much to have roundarm bowling legalised.
-In the 1827 season, three roundarm trial matches were staged between Sussex and All-England to evaluate roundarm vis-à-vis underarm.
-Broadbridge and Lillywhite were allowed to bowl roundarm for Sussex but the All-England players had to bowl underarm.
+In the 1827 season, three roundarm trial matches were staged between Sussex and England to evaluate roundarm vis-à-vis underarm.
+Broadbridge and Lillywhite were allowed to bowl roundarm for Sussex but the England players had to bowl underarm.
 The result of the "trial" was inconclusive but in practice, with umpires turning a blind eye, Broadbridge and Lillywhite continued to bowl roundarm without penalty.

 Style and technique

 Known to his fellow cricketers as "Our Jem", Broadbridge was arguably the outstanding all-rounder of his time.
-According to Arthur Haygarth in Scores and Biographies, he was "considered for some seasons the best general cricketer in England, both as a batsman, bowler and single wicket player".
+According to Arthur Haygarth in Scores and Biographies, he was "for some seasons the best general cricketer in England, both as a batsman, bowler and single wicket player".
 He bowled right-arm fast-medium and batted right-handed.
 He was described by Haygarth as "an extremely hard hitter".

 The bowling of Broadbridge and Lillywhite was the key factor in the success of Sussex, which was hailed as the Champion County in the 1820s.
 Haygarth says that Broadbridge began as a "slinging" bowler who afterwards delivered roundarm.
 He was quicker than medium pace but varied his length and speed "with effect".

 Broadbridge was described as "one of the most fox-headed fellows that ever bowled and was enough to worry and puzzle any man alive".

 In the third of the roundarm trial matches in 1827, Broadbridge was out to one of the most unusual dismissals ever recorded.
 Despite his team having been told to bat steadily in their second innings when chasing 120 to win, Broadbridge at the start literally threw his bat out of his hands at a wide delivery.
 Bat and ball made contact and the ball flew off to point where it was caught by William Ward and Broadbridge was out.
 England then won by 25 runs.